Sitefinity/Sitefinity-CLI/README.md

 ```
 sf add package "New resource package" --version "11.0"
 ```
-The CLI will look for a folder with name _"11.0"_ inside the _"Templates"_ folder. _"11.0"_ folder has to have _"ResourcePakcage"_ folder containing templates for a resource package.
+The CLI will look for a folder with name _"11.0"_ inside the _"Templates"_ folder. _"11.0"_ folder has to have _"ResourcePackage"_ folder containing templates for a resource package.

 ## Template generation